harry-shotter/jekyll-blog/_posts/2020-02-16-css-grid-template-area.md

 </div>
 {% endhighlight %}

 Let's break the CSS down, the first line `display: grid;` tells the browser that this div and its children will be using a grid layout (specifically a block level grid).
-Next, we have the grid definition which can be split into two parts: defining the row and column sizes and defining the grid areas.
+Next, we have the grid definition which can be split into two parts: defining the row and column sizes and, defining the grid areas.

 Looking at the row and column definitions: